๐Ÿ”ฅ

 4. Pulled Pork

-• Plan for 1/3 pound per person for sandwiches
+• Plan for 1/3 lb cooked pork per person for sandwiches

-• Buy 1.5x raw weight to account for cooking shrinkage
+• Buy about 2/3 lb raw shoulder per person to cover the cooking shrinkage

 Calculate pulled pork for your BBQ →